 The Manx team started positively, with some good attacking running from forwards Sofia Cosgrave, Lucy Cartwright and Hannah Nuttall.

-IoM captain and goalkeeper Robyn Stones made several impressive saves, but the first goal was scored through a close-range rebound to make it 1-0 Folkestone.
+IoM captain and goalkeeper Robyn Stones made several impressive saves, but the first goal was scored through a close-range rebound to make it 1-0.

-The hosts were then awarded a penalty flick as a result of a stick tackle in the D, but Stones excellently saved it.
+They were also awarded a penalty flick as a result of a stick tackle in the D, but Stones saved superbly to keep the score to 4-0 at half-time.

-The IoM improved as the game went on, helped by strong midfield play from Cartwright, Macey Crellin, Evie Watterson, Elena Caley and Ruby McCubbin.
+The Manx play improved as the game wore on, with the team attacking and defending as a unit.
+The girls remained focused despite the scoreline and there was plenty of strong midfield play from Lucy Cartwright, Macey Crellin, Evie Watterson, Elena Caley and Ruby McCubbin, with some smart link-ups and ball progression.

-Folkestone managed to grab a further two goals, one from a strong short corner strike and another from close range rebound to round off a 6-0 victory for the hosts.
+At the other end of the pitch, Folkestone managed to grab a further two goals, one from a strong short-corner strike and another from a close-range rebound to round off a 6-0 victory for the hosts.

 Overall, it was an unfortunate end to a great run in the competition for the Isle of Man girls, but they can be extremely proud of their efforts in getting this far.